carpentries/instructor-training/_episodes/21-carpentries.md

 > This exercise should take about 25 minutes.
 >
 > Note: Sometimes web browsers will cache the workshop webpage, so when
-> you make changes in GitHub, they don't show up on the workshop webpage
+> you make changes in GitHub, they do not show up on the workshop webpage
 > immediately.
 Two ways to avoid this are to use a "private" or
 > "incognito" mode in your web browser or by following these
 > [instructions to bypass your browser cache](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache).